Skip to main content

 Vaccine trials

-If you receive a call you believe to be fraudulent, end the call by hanging up immediately.
+If you receive a call that you think is a scam, end the call by hanging up immediately.

-If you are concerned/suspicious about an email you have received, forward the email to: report@phishing.gov.uk so these scams can be identified and stopped.
+If you are concerned or suspicious about an email you have received, please forward the email to report@phishing.gov.uk so these scams can be identified and stopped.
+More information can be found at Avoid and report internet scams and phishing - GOV.UK (external site)

-If you are concerned/suspicious about a text message you have received, forward the text message to the number 7726.
-Forwarding the message is free of charge.
+If you are concerned or suspicious about a text message you have received, please forward the text message to the number 7726 (which spells out SPAM on a telephone keypad).
+This is free of charge.

-When you forward the suspicious message to 7726 you will receive a reply asking for the number which sent you the suspicious text.
-Provide the phone number from which you received the suspicious text and Action Fraud will follow up with the mobile phone provider.
+When you forward the suspicious message, you will receive a reply asking for the number which sent you the text.
+Action Fraud will follow this up with your mobile phone provider.

-If you believe you are a victim of a fraud, please report this to Action Fraud as soon as possible by calling 0300 123 2040 or visiting www.actionfraud.police.uk.
+If you think you are a victim of fraud, please report this to Action Fraud as soon as possible by calling 0300 123 2040 or visiting www.actionfraud.police.uk (external site)

-Please ensure your GP has your up to date contact details so that you can be contacted to receive the COVID-19 vaccine as soon as appropriate.
+Please make sure your GP has your up-to-date contact details so you can be contacted to have the COVID-19 vaccine as soon as appropriate.

-Scammers often make contact by email, phone calls, text messages, social media posts and even calling at your door and may ask for money.
+Scammers often make contact by email, phone calls, text messages or social media posts.
+They may even call at your door and may ask you for money.

 There have been reports of scams relating to the COVID-19 vaccine.
-In Wales COVID-19 vaccines will only be available through your NHS Local Health Board (LHB).
+In Wales, COVID-19 vaccines will only be available through your NHS local health board.

 • The NHS will never ask you for your bank account or card details – the vaccine is free.